Privacy Notice

 • to advertising networks that enable or participate in targeted and cross-context behavioral advertising and analytics providers that provide online tracking technologies that we use to analyze usage of our Services;

-• to an actual or potential buyer, successor, or other organization in the event of an actual or potential merger, divestiture, restructuring, reorganization, dissolution, or other sale or transfer of some or all of our assets, including as part of bankruptcy, liquidation, or similar proceedings;
+• to an actual or potential buyer, successor, or other organization in the event of an actual or potential merger, divestiture, restructuring, reorganization, dissolution, or other sale or transfer of some or all of our assets, including as part of bankruptcy, liquidation, or similar proceedings; and

 • to such other parties as you may authorize.